imwinter/film-festival/README.md

     - This installs the servers dependencies.<br>
 5. Open a new terminal and type: mongod<br>
     - This starts the MongoDB server.<br>
-5. In the previous tab type: node server.js<br>
+5. In the previous terminal type: node server.js<br>
     - This starts the application server.<br>
 6. Open a browser and navigate to http://localhost:8080/#/<br>
     - You should see the view defined in ./client/views/home.html<br>